Research Areas

 What’s Next?

-The program of research I am currently building bridges these two strands of research together, taking a developmental affective neuroscience approach to understand feelings and processes related to media and technology, such as FOMO, nostalgia, craving, immersion, and self-relevance.
+The program of research I am building bridges these two themes together, taking a developmental affective neuroscience approach to understand feelings and cognitive processes related to media and technology, such as FOMO, nostalgia, craving, immersion, and self-relevance.

-This work will use real-world social media, video game, and AI paradigms in conjunction with fMRI and fNIRS and detailed emotion reporting.
+This work will use real-world social media, video game, and AI paradigms in conjunction with fMRI, fNIRS, and detailed emotion reporting.

-If you are a trainee interested in getting involved in this work, feel free to reach out, as I may be recruiting research assistants, PhD students, and a postdoc next year.
+If you are interested in getting involved in this work, feel free to reach out, as I may be recruiting research assistants, PhD students, and a postdoc next year.